darchdekin/PoPL-parser/README.md

 ## Project info

 Python Parser Project for CS4450, created by "Parser?
-I barely know 'er" Group Members: Dee Archdekin, Mel Tully, Zoe Spriggs, David Douglas.
+I barely know 'er" Group Members: Dee Archdekin, Mel Tully, Zoe Spriggs, David Douglass.
-The goal of this project is to create a parser for the Python language, using Antlr
+The goal of this project is to create a parser for the Python language, using Antlr.

 Please note that all group members have contributed to creating and refining the grammar, we have been collaborating online and in-person.

-## Environment & Necessary Software
+## Environment & Necessary Setup

 Any environment can be used, but Antlr.
 AntlrDenter, and Python3 install is required